 The Merton Hotel (from £79 per room, includes full English Breakfast), a lively resort style 3 star hotel boasting a number of restaurants and bars within the hotel, a superb range of leisure facilities and walking distance to St Helier town centre.

-The Barclays Pavillion Bar at the club will be open between 5.30pm – 7.30pm on selected Friday evenings before a Saturday league game.
+The Barclays Pavilion Bar at the club will be open between 5.30pm – 7.30pm on selected Friday evenings before a Saturday game.

 The Santander International Marquee – offers all supporters the chance to have a two-course sit-dwon meal, comprising a hot main course followed by a cheese platter and coffee at a cost of £10 per person.

 The Clubhouse – offers a formal pre-match luncheon on the day for members, sponsors and corporate guests.
 Visiting officials are invited, however spaces go fast.
 As a result, the Clubhouse is only available (pre-match) to the 200 lunch guests.